 NEWS, RUMORS & GOSSIP — Did Jani Lane steal his song idea for “Down Boys” from The Cars and make it his own?

-A post in The Cars Forever – Fan Club Facebook group from 2024 reads as follows: “While we’re discussing song plagiarism… is everyone here aware of the Warrant “Down Boys” ripoff of “Bye Bye Love”?
+A post in The Cars Forever – Fan Club Facebook group from December of 2024 reads as follows: “While we’re discussing song plagiarism… is everyone here aware of the Warrant “Down Boys” ripoff of “Bye Bye Love”?
 Talk about a blatant ripoff… you can literally go through each individual song section: intro has the exact same rhythm with notes slightly altered, verse chords are the same in different order (to be fair, the verse is basically “Can’t Explain”), pre-chorus is basically the same dreamy major seventh chords (the “it’s orangey skies…” part).
 I don’t know if The Cars ever went after them for it.”

 In court documents, Lane notes that he arrived to Los Angeles in March 1985, but also spent some weeks back in Ohio between March and April of that same year.